-- It is acquired or incurred principally for the purpose of selling or repurchasing it in the near term - On initial recognition it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of shortterm profit-taking, or - It is a derivative (except for a derivative that is a financial guarantee contract or a designated and effective hedging instrument). - 5.1.2.
-DESCRIPTION OF MATERIAL DIFFERENCES, QUANTITATIVE AND QUALITATIVE, BETWEEN THE VALUATION BASES, ASSUMPTIONS AND METHODS USED FOR THE VALUATION FOR SOLVENCY PURPOSES AND THOSES USED FOR VALUATION IN THE FINANCIAL STATEMENTS
+- It is acquired or incurred principally for the purpose of selling or repurchasing it in the near term - On initial recognition it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of shortterm profit-taking, or - It is a derivative (except for a derivative that is a financial guarantee contract or a designated and effective hedging instrument). - D.1.2.
+Description of material differences, quantitative and qualitative, between the valuation bases, assumptions and methods used for the valuation for solvency purposes and those used for valuation in the financial statements

-The total valuation difference between valuation bases, assumptions and methods used for the valuation for solvency purposes is displayed in section 5.2 below.
+The total valuation difference between valuation bases, assumptions and methods used for the valuation for solvency purposes is displayed in section D.2 below.